xavigu/Gatsby-blog/src/markdown-pages/personal-projects.md

 ---
-title: 'Hosting Projects'
+title: 'Personal Projects'
 date: '2020-08-10'
 ---

-## Personal projects

-This is a list of my personal projects that have hosting:
+This is a list of my personal projects hosted:

 - **Ecommerce clothes app**: Clothing store website in React with Redux, Hooks, GraphQL, ContextAPI, Stripe, Firebase...